 After you pass the remains of the camp, the trail continues gently uphill, crossing the river 4 more times until you reach the shelter.
 The four river crossing are all log footbridges, which make for easy crossing except in snowy/icy conditions.

-up to the Appalachian Trail, and then back to Newfound Gap where you can either try to hitch a ride back to your car or have another car parked there so you can get back to your car at the trailhead.
+Once you reach the Kephart Prong Shelter at 2.1 miles, you have several options detailed on the signs at the shelter.
+You can take the Grassy Branch Trail that climbs to the Dry Sluice Gap Trail, and then onto the Appalachian Trail.
+Another possibility is to take the Sweat Heifer Creek Trail up to the Appalachian Trail, and then back to Newfound Gap where you can either try to hitch a ride back to your car or have another car parked there so you can get back to your car at the trailhead.
 Both of these options are more strenuous as they are entirely uphill.

 Land Manager: NPS - Great Smoky Mountains National Park